 First order change happens when something, usually a behavior, changes to restore balance.
 Most recovery work begins this way.

-The final phase of the Discover to Recovery workshop focuses on making second order change, which happens when a completely new way of seeing things is created, or when a major paradigm shift is internalized.
-Some people see it as a shift in how we view and maintain first order change.
-In that way, second order change in couples supports first order change, while allowing a complete transformation in the system of the coupleship.
+The final phase of the Discover to Recovery workshop focuses on making second-order change, which happens when a completely new way of seeing things is created, or when a major paradigm shift is internalized.
+Some people see it as a shift in how we view and maintain first-order change.
+In that way, second-order change in couples supports first-order change, while allowing a complete transformation in the system of the couples.

 “This workshop was amazing!” said one of our recent participants.
 “The structure of the week and the support and guidance of the facilitators provided an atmosphere that allowed my wife and me to change the trajectory of our marriage.
 It is not often that I am surprised by anything, but this week blew past my expectations.
 I am more hopeful for my marriage now than I have ever been.”